Shenghongzhong/photography-portfolio-site-build/lesson-notes.md

  I do have a question on the files actually.
 Obviously, it's pre-built css file.
 What are we going to do if we build it from the scratch?

+ # The story of HyperText Markup Language (HTML)

+ In the late 1980s, there was a laboratory called CERN in Switzerland.
+Tim Berners-Lee, a British scientist, was working there and invented this markup language.
+ Probably he couldn't bear with the inaccessability of miscommunication between each machine.
+So he invented this language as well as a browser.
+ Then, he can read documentation anywhere. image